CFP National Championship Odds, Picks, Predictions: Georgia Favored to Win Back-to-Back National Championships

 So you want to bet on your favorite team to win the National Championship.
 What if I told you there was a way to make more money than just betting on them to win via the futures market?

 When it comes to playing futures markets, the when is just as important as the who.
-It is seldom a secret who to bet on in any sport, but timing the when is the key to maximizing your portfolio of futures wagers.
+It's seldom a secret who to bet on in any sport, but timing is the key to maximizing the value of your overall futures portfolio.

-Below, we track the movement in the college football National Championship futures odds across our top-rated sportsbooks and look for the top picks following Week 3.
-Check out the top sportsbooks for futures betting here.
+Below, we track the movement in the college football National Championship futures odds across our top-rated sportsbooks and look for the best picks entering Week 14.

 College Football National Championship Odds